bendalab/audioio/README.md

 [Documentation](https://bendalab.github.io/audioio) |
 [API Reference](https://bendalab.github.io/audioio/api)

-The AudioIO modules try to use whatever audio modules installed on your system to achieve their tasks.
-The AudioIO package does not provide own code for decoding files and accessing audio hardware.
+The AudioIO modules try to use whatever audio packages are installed on your system to achieve their tasks.
+AudioIO itself does not provide own code for decoding files and accessing audio hardware.

 ## Feaures

-- Audio data are always *numpy arrays of floats* with values ranging between -1 and 1 ...
+- Audio data are always *numpy arrays of floats* (`np.float64`) with values ranging between -1 and 1 ...
 - ... independent of how the data are stored in an audio file.
 - `load_audio()` function for loading a whole audio file.
 - *Blockwise random-access* loading of large audio files (`class AudioLoader`).